-Candidates develop their potential for leadership in diverse settings including those in military, government, health care, corporate, small business, nonprofit, religious, and education.
+Organizational Leadership candidates develop their potential for leadership in diverse settings including those in military, government, health care, corporate, small business, nonprofit, religious, and education.
 The program includes the study and comparison of various leadership coaching models to enhance the candidate’s own performance, as well as their abilities to mentor and guide others to achieve peak performance.
 A degree in education or teaching license are not required for admission to this program.

 All 8-week courses are taught within a flexible delivery model that includes a combination of face-to-face, blended, and on-line interactive courses.
 These innovative course deliveries with rich feedback are the hallmarks of Newman’s outcome-based “personal touch” programs.

 - EDUC 6053 Advanced Curriculum Methods

 - EDUC 7063 Leadership Theories and Philosophies